mattdelfante/CST238GUI/README.md

 8. Added credits to the end of the music video. <br />
 9. Added a volume slider to the settings menu. <br />
 10. Reduced build times exponentially. <br />
+11. Added audio to the splash screen and credits. <br />
+12. Added a volume slider to the music video. <br />
+13. Added "Exit After Credits" setting and functionality (works like loop play when disabled). <br />
+14. Synched all music video animations correctly to the music. <br />
+15. Fixed champagne scene's "immediate popping" bug. <br />
+16. Fixed bug so that the music video is always in synch with the song even when only building once. <br />

+<i>Things That Could Not Be Done Due To Time Constraints:</i></b><br />
+1. Adding play/pause and setting buttons to the music video. <br />
+2. Adding a functioning subtitles button that would display the song's lyrics with the music video. <br />

 <b>Contributors:</b><br />
 [MatthewDelFante](https://github.com/mattdelfante)<br />